NicoNubGames/CML/utilities/remote_hosting_tools/readme.txt

+NOTE:
+If you have one physical machine, you can also utilize this by connecting to different local accounts from your main account.
+Then, you can simply minimize those remote sessions and continue using your machine as normal.

+The reason I don't do this is that using a remote dedicated machine (i.e. server) means that I don't need to keep my main working laptop always on and at home.

 ADDITIONAL:
 I include batch scripts that run a autohotkey script on different users, but you require RunInSession (which does just that)